 Owner Juliette Bergmann tells her story:

-I like to introduce myself since we are thriving this little restaurant together with Poo.
-So my name is Juliette Bergmann, 50% indonesian.
-Born out of a 100% Indo father and a Dutch mother.
+I like to introduce myself since we are running this little restaurant together with Poo, so my name is Juliette Bergmann, 50% indonesian, born out of a 100% Indo father and a Dutch mother.

-My family was deported out of their property in ’43 by the Japanese occupiers.
-Grandfather was sent to work on the construction of the infamous Birma railway track.
-Grandmother managed to escape and go back to the Netherlands.
+My family was deported out of their property in ’42 by the Japanese occupiers.
+Grandfather was sent to work on the construction of the infamous Japanese railway track, grandmother managed to escape and went back to the Netherlands.

-I still own property in Indonesia (Djokja) that is being managed by the Chinese part of the family.
-So I am 50% Indonesian, including Poo and we are always experimenting Indo food.
-We hired a Thai cook to assist and learn and instruct him exactly how to do the cooking and preparations.
+I still own some property in Indonesia (Djokja) that is being managed by the Chinese part of the family., so I am 50% Indonesian, including Poo and we are always experimenting Indo food, we hired a Thai cook to assist and learn and instruct him exactly how to do the cooking and preparations.

 I am the most awarded female bodybuilder in the world (search my name on Google), and to date Chairman of the Board of IFBB (International Federation Body Building) with over 190 member countries and entered the Hall Of Fame since 2020.

 Nutrition and alimentation is VERY important for this type of sport and all my life I followed diets based on Indonesian food.
-In the Netherlands (Middelharnis) my family and I run an Indonesian restaurant for many years (restaurant ‘Indonesia’) in the little marina.
+In the Netherlands at the Middelharnis marina my family and I ran an Indonesian restaurant for many years (restaurant ‘Indonesia’) in the little marina.

 Cooking is my passion, so when we moved to Thailand it was almost inevitable to start a little restaurant here.
 Restaurant the DIFF is located only 50 meters away from my own fitness gym (‘Team Better Bodies Gym’) where we succesfully sell ‘high proteine’ food to our (mainly Thai) customers, who have no idea about healthy food and certainly know nothing about the Indonesian dishes… and they LOVE IT !